 Manual course backup

-- From the course page in the Administration block go Course administration > Backup.
+- From the course page in the Course block click on Backup.

 - On Initial settings page select the areas of the course you want to include in the backup, the you have two options: